MR-ARMA/CS-Learning-Journey/Compiler Design/Handout/05_Automatic_construction_of_Lexers.md

 #### The Lex/Flex Tool

-- **Lex/Flex** is a powerful tool for generating lexical analyzers automatically.
+Flex, also known as Fast Lexical Analyzer Generator, is a tool used for generating lexical analyzers, also known as "scanners" or "lexers".
+It was written in C around 1987 by Vern Paxson and is often used in conjunction with other tools like Berkeley Yacc parser generator or GNU Bison parser generator.

-- Lex programs describe the lexical analyzer to be generated.
+## Structure of Lex Programs

-**Structure of Lex Programs:**
+The structure of a lex program is as follows:

 ```python
 {% manifest constants %}
 declarations